Pierre-LouisBJT/yc-interview-prep/README.md

-# Mock YC interview using OpenAI real time API
+# Mock Y Combinator interview using OpenAI real time API

 > This is a personal project.
 It is not affiliated with the Y Combinator in any way.